A stellium is made up of three or more planets in the same zodiac sign.

 Because Mercury and Venus travel close to the Sun in the zodiac, it is not uncommon to have those three bodies (Sun, Mercury, Venus) in the same sign in an astrological chart.
 There are 30 degrees in each sign of the zodiac.
 Mercury is never more than 28 degrees behind or ahead of the Sun.
 Venus is never more than 46 degrees behind or ahead of the Sun.

 Mars takes a little under two years to move through the zodiac, and it goes retrograde about once every two years, as well.
-The largest stelliums generally occur when Mars has reached the area of the zodiac inhabited by the transiting Sun, Mercury, and Venus.
+The largest stelliums often occur when Mars has reached the area of the zodiac inhabited by the transiting Sun, Mercury, and Venus.
 This was the case with the recent Pisces stellium.

 Large stelliums of five, six, seven, or more bodies are more rare.